rfindley/wanikani-open-framework/README.md

 // This function is called when the ItemData module is ready to use. function fetch_items() {
-    // Retrieve only the /subjects and /study_materials endpoints. var config = 'subjects, study_materials';
+    // Retrieve only the /subjects and /assignments endpoints. var config = 'subjects, assignments';

     wkof.ItemData.get_items(config)
     .then(process_items);